 - writing paper

-- plastic or carrier bags (except black bags)
+- empty carrier bags (except black bags)

 - detergent bottles

 - food and drink cartons (like soup or juice cartons)